jezzadebate/tsnc/README.md

 `TS_AUTHKEY` is now enabled for this project.
 You can provide this variable with a key, consult the tailscale documentation to determine the appropriate key to use.

-`TS_STATEDIR` is the location where the persistent data for the sidecar will be stored.
+`TS_STATEDIR` is the location where Tailscale keeps its state data..
 This is used to not need to re-authorise the instance.
-In a container setup, you'll want to have this persisted.
-The default is `./tsstate`, which will result in Tailscale using `home/nonroot/tsstate` in the Docker container.

 ## Credits